h-cel/hamster/README.md

 - If `--writestats True` is set for `--steps 2`, then the attribution statistics are written to a file `*_stats.csv` (absolute fraction of attributed precipitation, etc.).
 If `--writestats True` is set for `--steps 3`, then the validation statistics are written to a file `*_stats.csv` (bias in the sink region, the probability of detection etc.).
 - Use `--maskval -999` (or set maskfile="" in paths.txt) in combination with `--ctraj_len 0` to extract global 2-step trajectories for a global 'diagnosis' with flex2traj (data already available on the HPC).

-#### One important note.
+#### UPDATE (Nov 2020)
-- The mask for 00_flextraj has to be bigger than the mask for 02_attribution.
-This is especially important for precipitation, as we use the midpoint to detect precipitation over a certain region.
-If the same mask is used, your results of 02_attribution and 03_biascorrection won't be representative.
+- As of now, we no longer need two masks (previously, an extended mask was needed for flex2traj).

 #### A very basic example.
 1. Create a (global) netcdf file with a mask (value=1) for a specific region of interest, e.g., the Bahamas.
-Make two masks: one that represents the area you're really interested in (for the attribution), and one that is +4-5° bigger on each side (used for flex2traj).
-2. Adjust the maskfile in `paths.txt` (first, for flex2traj, i.e. the extended mask).
+2. Adjust the maskfile in `paths.txt`.
-3. Construct trajectories arriving at the Bahamas (don't forget to untar the binary FLEXPART simulations for this and the previous month):
+3. Construct trajectories for parcels whose arrival+midpoints are over the Bahamas (don't forget to untar the binary FLEXPART simulations for this and the previous month):
   ```python
   python main.py --steps 0 --ayyyy 2000 --am 6 --ctraj_len 16 --maskval 1
   ```